atidyshirt/University/COSC264/notes.md

 #### BGP (Border Gateway Protocol)

-BGP obtains subnet information about reachability, it then propergates the reachibility information accross the network and determines 'good' routes to the subnets.
+`BGP` obtains subnet information about reachability, it then propagates the reachability information across the network and determines 'good' routes to the subnets.

 - `BGP` peers exchange routing information over `TCP` connections. (`BGP` is implemented as an application): `BGP` sessions.
 - when `AS3` advertises a prefix to `AS1`, `AS3` is promising it will forward any datagrams destined to that prefix.